 Operation of the traffic signals and the level crossing boom gates will be integrated.

-The St James Road level crossing is currently manually operated, and Sydney Trains propose to automate the controls as part of their upgrades planned for 2020.
-This has the potential to reduce waiting times at the crossing due to improved signalling operations.
+The St James Road level crossing is currently manually operated, and Sydney Trains propose to automate the controls as part of their upgrades planned for 2023.

 The level crossing upgrade will occur in conjunction with the installation of the traffic signals at the adjacent Park Avenue/Glebe Road/Court Street intersection.
 The level crossing and the traffic lights will be synchronised to manage traffic queuing across the railway.